SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Unless you need to work with a specific size of integer, you should always use ``Int`` for code consistency and interoperability.
-Even on 32-bit platforms, ``Int`` can store any value between ``-2,147,483,648`` and ``2,147,483,647``, and is typically large enough for everyday integer values.
+Even on 32-bit platforms, ``Int`` can store any value between ``-2,147,483,648`` and ``2,147,483,647``, and is large enough for many integer ranges.

 .. _BasicTypes_FloatingPointNumbers:

 Floating-Point Numbers
 ----------------------

-:newTerm:`Floating-point numbers` (also known as :newTerm:`floats`) are numbers with a fractional component, such as ``3.14159``, ``0.1`` and ``-273.15``.
+:newTerm:`Floating-point numbers` are numbers with a fractional component, such as ``3.14159``, ``0.1`` and ``-273.15``.

 Swift provides two signed floating-point number types: